 His presentation into the AIA Hall of Honor is took place in his hometown and was an opportunity to give tribute to the person who has supported AIA and driven improvements in the judging community for many years.

 Karen Watkins was an integral part of the inception of AIA.
 She was the first AIA president, a color guard instructor for several member units, and dedicated herself tirelessly to the success of AIA and to the advancement of the indoor activity.
 Ms. Karen Watkins was one of the founding board members and served for five years as AIA’s first president.

 During the formative years Karen provided sound guidance and strong leadership.
 Her vision for the circuit was one of growth.
 Not just growth in terms of size, but in finding ways to better serve the young people involved in the activity.
 Karen has worked as a color guard instructor for several AIA member units, served as a competition coordinator and facilitated AIA championships several times during the first few years.
 Under her leadership AIA began working toward becoming a bona-fide affiliate of WGI, and, AIA branched out through Virginia, Maryland, and eastern and central North Carolina.
 Karen helped to institute a program of growth in adjudication by insisting on quality training and a program of evaluation for adjudicators.
 She has dedicated herself tirelessly to the success of Atlantic Indoor Association and to the advancement of the indoor activity.
-Through her leadership AIA was transformed from an idea into an organization which has served thousands of young people for more than ten years.
+Through her leadership AIA was transformed from an idea into an organization which has served thousands of young people for more than twenty years.